The Land of Gorch: Cancellation

 Frank Oz said The Land of Gorch was not a good fit for Saturday Night Live, and was happy to move on to The Muppet Show after its conclusion.

 Jim Henson said his ideas did not mesh well with those of the writers.
 He said his creative team did not form a bond with the writing staff, which, in his opinion, embraced a darkly irritating form of comedy.

 Frank Oz said The Land of Gorch experiment had its positives and negatives.
 Oz said he thought the routine was not a good fit for Saturday Night Live, and that the cartoon-style humor of their characters did not work well with the comedy of Saturday Night Live, much of which was initially derived from the Second City environment.
 Oz said he generally enjoyed working on Saturday Night Live and witnessing the skill of performers such as Andy Kaufman, Albert Brooks, John Belushi, Chevy Chase, and Dan Aykroyd.

 The conflicts between Henson and the Saturday Night Live writers proving insurmountable, The Land of Gorch segments were discontinued from production with the agreement of all parties.
 By the time Lorne Michaels asked one of his producers, "How do you fire the Muppets?", Henson's staff had already begun to focus on production of The Muppet Show in London; Oz was thankful for the move.
-The Muppet Show, which was launched in 1976, featured new characters that were not previously seen on Saturday Night Live.
+The Muppet Show, which was launched in 1976, primarily featured new characters that were not previously seen on Saturday Night Live.
 Henson later confirmed that part of the reason he decided to stop producing the segments was to focus on The Muppet Show.